Aptitude Software Group (LON:APTD) Trading Down 2.5%

 Aptitude Software Group Cuts Dividend

-The business also recently disclosed a dividend, which was paid on Friday, August 26th.
-Shareholders of record on Thursday, August 4th were issued a dividend of GBX 1.80 ($0.02) per share.
+The company also recently disclosed a dividend, which was paid on Friday, August 26th.
+Investors of record on Thursday, August 4th were paid a GBX 1.80 ($0.02) dividend.
+The ex-dividend date of this dividend was Thursday, August 4th.
 This represents a yield of 0.51%.
-The ex-dividend date of this dividend was Thursday, August 4th.
-Aptitude Software Group’s dividend payout ratio is currently 108.00%.
+Aptitude Software Group’s payout ratio is 108.00%.

 Aptitude Software Group plc, together with its subsidiaries, develops, implements, and supports business critical software and related services in the United Kingdom and internationally.
 It provides software applications, which include Aptitude Accounting Hub, a finance software to centralize and automate enterprise finance, accounting, and reporting activities; Aptitude Revenue Recognition Engine, a specialist financial application, which connects existing general ledgers and source systems to empower enterprises; Aptitude IFRS 17 Solution, a solution to comply with IFRS 17 insurance standards; Aptitude RevStream, a cloud-based revenue recognition software; Aptitude Allocation Engine that controls cost allocations and customer profitability; and Lease Accounting Engine, a lease accounting software.